jwdavis0200/wtv_to_mp3/README.md

 In the project folder (whatever_to_mp3), run the following:

-1. python install -r requirements.txt
+1. pip install -r requirements.txt
 2. python main.py

    - follow the instructions presented by the CLI Program.

 ### Where are the files saved?